buddycloud/buddycloud-android-sdk/DESIGN.md

 ```
 Make sure you change the `android:name` attribute of `<category>` element above to match your application's package name.

+> #####DISCLAIMER ABOUT CODE SNIPPET ABOVE
-> *Notice:* The receiver's configuration is not completely determined, as I'll need to dive deeper into the HTTP API's relationship with the Pusher service and how to properly configure clients to receive the push notifications from that service.
+> The receiver's configuration is not completely determined, as we still need to dive deeper into the HTTP API's relationship with the Pusher service and how to properly configure clients to receive the push notifications from that service.
 This code snippet above is very much likely going to change.

 Then go ahead and add the permissions below, typically immediately before the opening `<application>` tag: